 ©Henrik_L/iStock via Getty Images

-Some say the timberman beetles’ antennae are like horns that the beetles use to measure sticks they walk on.
-The male timberman beetle’s antennae can be four times the length of their bodies, making these beetles one insect with some of the longest antennae in their insect world.
-In fact, their antennae are three inches long!
-When males fight over females or territory, they try to cripple each other’s antennae in order to shorten them.
-The antennae are useful sensory organs used to help the beetles sniff out dead wood to nest in.
+Some say the timberman beetles‘ antennae are like horns that the beetles use to measure sticks they walk on.
+The male timberman beetle’s antennae can be four times the length of their bodies, making these beetles one insect with some of the most extended antennae in their insect world.
+Their antennae are three inches long!
+When males fight over females or territory, they try to cripple each other’s antennae to shorten them.
+The antennae are functional sensory organs that help the beetles sniff out dead wood to nest in.
 These beetles are found in Europe, Russia, and Asia.

 9. Caddisflies (Trichoptera)

 Caddisflies spend most of their lives in larva form.
-As adults, their life span is very short.
+As adults, their life span is concise.

 ©ViniSouza128/iStock via Getty Images

-The semi-aquatic caddisfly has very long antennae, though it varies somewhat from species to species.
+The semi-aquatic caddisfly has very long antennae, although it varies from species to species.
 These are commonly used as fishing lures, whether real or false.
-They are always found near waterways and are attracted to bright lights in the evening, like moths.
+They are always found near waterways and are attracted to bright lights in the evening like moths.
 Their long antennae are hair-like in structure and are used for sensory needs like checking the water source for safety and cleanliness.
-They are an important food for bats, with the adults living very short lives.
+They are an essential food for bats, with the adults living concise lives.

 10. Dobson Fly (Corydalinae)